hjylha/puzzlegame/readme.md

 ### Things to add maybe
-- saving positions to databases instead of files
 - classes for pieces??
 - exploring weird paths (far from solutions)
 - would qt be better than tkinter?